alacrity-ai/shipwright-survivors/README.md

 REFINEMENT:
   - [ ] Only unlock first mission after tutorial, not both 1 and 2
   - [ ] Engine sound needs to play on gamepad movement
-  - [ ] Rework laser to target the closet target.. add a chain lightning passive
   - [ ] Incident completion / cursed cargo completion sound is the same as leveling. fix that.
   - [ ] Clearcolor/Shaders when boss enters
   - [ ] Show damage break down in mission summary
   - [ ] Big ship destruction sound always happening, randomly choose 3 sounds or so
   - [ ] Lifesteal needs a cooldown

-### Things to Explore:
-  - [ ] Add autofire option?

 ## 📝 Commands